0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/06 - Control Structures.md

 ### Break and Continue

-Kotlin supports traditional `break` and `continue` operators in loops.
+Kotlin supports traditional `break` and `continue` keywords in loops.